osg-htc/docs/docs/data/install-hadoop-2-0-0.md

 INFO fuse_options.c:110 Ignoring option allow_other
 ```

-If you have troubles mounting FUSE refer to [Running FUSE in Debug Mode](#TroubFuseDeb) in the Troubleshooting section.
+If you have troubles mounting FUSE refer to [Running FUSE in Debug Mode](#running-fuse-in-debug-mode) in the Troubleshooting section.

 Creating VO and User Areas
 --------------------------

+!!! note
-<span class="twiki-macro NOTE"></span> Grid Users are needed by GridFTP and SRM nodes.
+    Grid Users are needed by GridFTP and SRM nodes.
 VO areas are common to all nodes.

 For this package to function correctly, you will have to create the users needed for grid operation.
 Any user that can be authenticated should be created.